-On February 26, 2016, we entered into an ATM Equity Offering Sales Agreement, or ATM Agreement, with multiple sales agents.
-Pursuant to the ATM Agreement, we may offer and sell to or through the sales agents from time to time, shares of our common stock, par value \$0.01 per share, having an aggregate gross sales price of up to \$200.0 million.
+On August 28, 2018, we entered into an Amended and Restated ATM Equity Offering Sales Agreement, or ATM Agreement, with multiple sales agents, pursuant to which we may offer and sell to or through the agents, from time to time, shares of our common stock, par value \$0.01 per share, having an aggregate gross sales price of up to \$200.0 million.
 Sales, if any, of our shares of common stock will be made primarily in "at-the-market" offerings, as defined in Rule 415 under the Securities Act of 1933, as amended.
-The shares of common stock will be offered and sold pursuant to our registration statement on Form S-3 ASR filed with the SEC on May 15, 2015, and a related prospectus supplement dated February 26, 2016.
-We intend to use the net proceeds from any sale of shares of our common stock to repay borrowings under our revolving credit facility (including the Term Loan under the "accordion" feature of the revolving credit facility) and for general corporate purposes, including to fund future acquisitions and development projects.
-There were no shares of our common stock sold under the ATM Agreement during the years ended December 31, 2017 and 2016.
+The shares of common stock will be offered and sold pursuant to our registration statement on Form S-3 and a related prospectus supplement, both filed with the Securities and Exchange Commission, or SEC, on August 28, 2018.
+We intend to use substantially all of the net proceeds from any sale of shares of our common stock to repay outstanding borrowings or for working capital and other general corporate purposes, which may include investments.
+There were no shares of our common stock sold under the ATM Agreement during 2018.